oppsec/breads/README.md

 <br>

 <h3> Any advantage? </h3>
-<p> Yes, the principal Breads advantages are the flexibility of creating profiles that are directly stored on the local machine (through the .breads directory created on the user's home) and the easy way to execute commands without needing to re-type the same credentials every time.
-I like how the 'whoami' command works and that's all. </p>
+<p> Yes, the principal BREADS advantages are the flexibility of creating profiles that are directly stored on the local machine (through the .breads directory created on the user's home) and the easy way to execute commands without needing to re-type the same credentials every time. </p>

 <br>